codingbunny4/deep_learning_classifier/README.md

 ## Project Idea Title 1: Deep Learning on a public dataset
 #### Kaori Murakami

+Both the Jupyter notebook and the html version of it are included in this repository.

 ### Dataset
 Due to the size of the dataset (over 50,000 images) please download it directly from Kaggle